TAAL-GmbH/stas-js/README.md

 This library will create various types of STAS token transactions that add token functionality to the BSV blockchain.

-## The 6 STAS building functions are:
+## The 8 STAS building functions are:

 1. Contract: This will create an OP_RETURN UTXO which contains a JSON schema that provides details about a particular token.
-2. Issue: This will spend the contract transaction and create a new P2STAS UTXO.
+2. Issue: This will spend the contract transaction and create a new STAS UTXO.
-3. Transfer: This spends a P2STAS UTXO and allocates it to a new destination P2STAS UTXO.
+3. Transfer: This spends a STAS UTXO and allocates it to a new destination STAS UTXO.
-4. Split: This spends a P2STAS UTXO and allocates it to 2 different P2STAS UTXOs.
+4. Split: This spends a STAS UTXO and allocates it to 2 different STAS UTXOs.
-5. Merge: This merges 2 P2STAS inputs.
+5. Merge: This merges 2 STAS inputs.
 Only available in Version 2.
 Can only merge if the in transactions have less than 3 outputs. (including the change)
+6. Swap: Swap token for token, P2PKH for token or token for P2PKH
-6. RedeemSplit: This spends a P2STAS UTXO and allocates some of the tokens to a standard P2PKH UTXO and the remainder to a destination P2STAS UTXO.
+7. RedeemSplit: This spends a STAS UTXO and allocates some of the tokens to a standard P2PKH UTXO and the remainder to a destination STAS UTXO.
 The P2PKH destination must be the redemption public key hash.
-7. Redeem: This spends a P2STAS UTXO and creates a standard P2PKH of the full amount.
+8. Redeem: This spends a STAS UTXO and creates a standard P2PKH of the full amount.
 The P2PKH destination must be the redemption public key hash.

-*Please note that the ```utils.js``` file is not needed to build STAS tokens: it contains tools to help interaction with Taal's private testing network, Taalnet.*

 ## Fees